Pay statements and payment generation FAQ

 To record payments that were made outside Payroll, follow these steps.

 Enter the earnings for payments that were made outside Payroll.
-For instructions, see the "Manually enter worker earnings" section of the Generate earnings topic.
+For instructions, see the "Manually enter worker earnings" section of the Generate earnings for workers topic.
 On the Line details FastTab, select the Manual check box.

 The earning code for these earnings can't be set up for a fringe benefit or a gross-up payment run type.
 The rate basis must be a flat amount.